 ActionAfter stating what the problem is, clearly mark any proposed actions or recommendations using a relevant heading, then specifically lay them out in an easy to read format.
 You want to be as specific as possible here, ensuring that all parties understand what you want to happen and the actions they will need to take as a result.

 For example, if you use vague language, such as: "I need this by the end of the month", people may only carry out what you are asking for on the very last day of the month.
 Instead, you might be better to give a specific delivery date, and possibly a set time, so that any deadlines are clearly defined.
 Bulleted and numbered lists can really help here, as long as they are clear and understandable and don't muddle the issue.

 ResultsFinally, identify the expected results based on the actions you want the recipients to take.
 This helps ensure that every recipient knows what they should be striving for, as well as serving as an indicator of whether the problem has been specifically solved or not.

 If the results aren't met, you have a good opportunity to look back at the process and see if there is any room for improvement, or try to pinpoint exactly why something went wrong or didn't happen as you planned.
 This in turn, if leveraged correctly, can help improve overall productivity.

-Looking to learn more about increasing productivity in your business?
-Contact us today to see how our systems can help.
+Looking to learn more about increasing productivity in your office?
+Contact us today to see how our systems can benefit your business.